ThomasMAhern/dance-connection-datalogger/README.md

 * Classify different patterns based on Accelerometer + Gyro readings
 * Vector Database showing which pro your connection/patterns/etc. are most similar to
 * Quantify connection quality during comps
+* Marcus S. also suggested the idea for using it to display foot data when pushing into the floor.
+We could potentially use velostat material as the insert material, or just multiple sensors